RachaneeSaeng/clean-architecture-workshop/README.md

 ## Code base

-In this repository, we already provides some key entities and classes to save time crafting them.
+In this repository, we already provided some key entities and classes to save time crafting them.

 ### Class diagrams of some key entities